Martchus/openQA-helper/README.md

 psql -h /dev/shm/tpg openqa_test
 ```

-It seems like the storage the database uses is quite limited.
+It seems like the temporary storage is quite limited.
 One can adjust `OpenQA::Test::Database` to use always
-the same schema to avoid that.
+the same schema and clean the `/tmp` directory.

 ### Run tests (pre CircleCI)
 * To ensure the latest image is used, re-execute the command(s) from the previous section.